 As of December 31, 2023, our nominating and corporate governance committee was comprised of Mmes.
 Hernandez and Martine-Dolecki and Mr. Trimble.
-Our nominating and corporate governance committee's responsibilities include providing recommendations to our board of directors regarding nominees for director and membership on the committee is to develop corporate governance practices to recommend to our board and to assist our board in complying with those practices.
+Our nominating and corporate governance committee's responsibilities include providing recommendations to our board of directors regarding nominees for director and membership on the committees of our board.
+An additional function of the committee is to develop corporate governance practices to recommend to our board and to assist our board in complying with those practices.
 Our nominating and corporate governance committee met three times during 2023.